The garage gym we featured in March took up an entire 2-car garage. All the normal garage tools were moved out into Benjamin’s second garage.

 We don’t all have a 2-car garage asking for a gym.
 So this time, I want to show you an example of a fantastic setup that only takes up half of a 2-car garage, the other half being filled mostly by his truck.

-Kyle just put this together last week (April 2018) at his home in Urbandale, Iowa.
+Kyle put this together at his place in Urbandale, Iowa.

 Table of Contents